 To meet the requirements of the nFADP, Qim info mobilised a Data specialist to structure its intervention in five successive stages, from impact analysis to execution of the first purge cycle.
 This methodical approach, deployed in just 14 days, builds a reliable, compliant and reproducible process, in line with Swiss legal obligations.

-1. Analysis of the suppression method: Qim info begins with a precise assessment of the potential impact of definitive data deletion, comparing it with irreversible anonymisation.
-This step highlights the dependencies between applications and guides technical choices in complete security.
+1. Analysis of the deletion method: Qim info begins with a precise assessment of the potential impacts of permanently deleting data, comparing it to irreversible anonymisation.
+This step highlights interdependencies between applications and guides technical decisions with full security.

 2. Analysis of the deletion method: Qim info begins with a precise assessment of the potential impact of definitive data deletion, comparing it with irreversible anonymisation.
 This step highlights the dependencies between applications and guides technical choices in complete security.